EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Verify COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using algorithm SIG_U and the public key of Party U.

-If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{err-format}}, and the protocol MUST be discontinued.
+If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.

 *  Pass PAD_3, the connection identifiers (C_U, C_V), and the negotiated algorithms (AEAD, HDKF, etc.) to the application.
 The application can now derive application keys using the EDHOC-Exporter interface.